ansible-lockdown/RHEL6-STIG/README.md

 The role tries to be helpful and pause to let you know it found something.
 You can disable this behaviour if you want to run it unattended by setting `rhel6stig_fullauto` to `true`.

+## IMPORANT INSTALL STEP

+If you want to install this via the `ansible-galaxy` command you'll need to run it like this:

+`ansible-galaxy install -p roles nousdefions.STIG-RHEL6,devel`

 Based on [Red Hat Enterprise Linux 6 STIG Version 1 Release 6 - 2015-01-23](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx).

 Inspiration and some config files taken from [RedHatGov](https://github.com/RedHatGov) [stig-fix-el6](https://github.com/RedHatGov/stig-fix-el6).